 Training and Education Videos

-The following videos provide additional recommendations for how to deal with an active shooter situation and survive a mass shooting.
+The following videos provide additional recommendations for dealing with an active shooter and surviving a mass shooting.

 NBC News Video: How to Survive a Mass Shooting

 In this video, NBC News provides advice on things you can do to stay alive.